X-CASH-official/delegates-explorer/README.md

 Then add Node.js to your path (replace "Node.js_folder" with the location of the bin folder in the folder you installed Node.js in
 `echo -e '\nexport PATH=Node.js_folder:$PATH' >> ~/.profile && source ~/.profile`

+Note if your installing this on a root account (not recommend) then you need to run these additional commands
+`npm config set user 0`
+`npm config set unsafe-perm true`

 ### Updating NPM